MordecaiMalignatus/mordecaimalignatus.github.io/_posts/2026-05-24-personaldb.md

 re-doing all the files and the structure, and eh...
 Tagging systems outside of things like `org-mode` are just kind of... bad.
-They're usually just kind of barely functioning, really old, or bring way more machinery to the table than I want to for purposes of organising some text files.
+They're usually just kind of barely functioning, really old, or bring way more machinery to the table than I want to for purposes of organizing some text files.

 As I was thinking about this, I remembered columnar databases, and how they made additional columns almost free, as well as entity component systems (ECS) that